-In surrendering this weight to Him by letting go & relaxing in knowing that God is God in my life, in the lives of my loved ones & in the lives of those who He brings across my path.
+In surrendering this weight to Him by letting go & relaxing in knowing that God is God in my life, in the lives of my loved ones & in the lives of those whom He brings across my path.

 Has issued in a new depth to experiencing His peace, strength & courage as never before.

 It’s now pure joy to simply share this painting of my life that He is creating.
-With its dark colors, bright colors & highlights in all its dimensions.
+With its dark hues, bright colors & highlights in all its dimensions.
 Especially His light that shines upon this canvas!

 What hidden treasures have you found my friend?